pham-andrew/RTL-bug-min-ex/README.md

 ## Solution

 This is an issue with testing library react version 11.2.7.
-Updating "@testing-library/react" fixes the issue (we used 13.1.1).
-Updating "@testing-library/react" requires "react" and "react-dom" to be updated as well (we used 18.1.0).
+Updating "@testing-library/react" fixes the issue (we updated to 13.1.1).
+Updating "@testing-library/react" requires "react" and "react-dom" to be updated as well (we updated to 18.1.0).
 In this repo, replacing package.json with the contents of package.updated.json, deleting package-lock.json and node_modeules, then "npm install", fixes the issue.